Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 Mt.
 Tamborine

 The following activities are at Mt.
-Tamborine that you can do another day if you wish.
+Tamborine and can be done another day if you wish.
 It’s an hour’s drive between Tamborine Village and Purling Brook Falls.

-Once again these nature walks on the Gold Coast Hinterland are easy and family-friendly and don’t take all day to enjoy.
+Once again, these nature walks on the Gold Coast Hinterland are easy, family-friendly, and don’t take all day to enjoy.

 Tamborine Village – Gallery Walk

 Tamborine Village is at the northern end of the Gold Coast Hinterland.
-This quaint village is a popular attraction on weekends as locals and tourists enjoy the local fare.
+This quaint village is a popular weekend attraction, as both locals and tourists enjoy the local fare.

-Cafes, delicacies, treats, craft beers and wineries are here for you to explore, as well as walks in nature and the Botanic Gardens.
+Cafes, delicacies, treats, craft beers, and wineries are here for you to explore, as are walks in nature and the Botanic Gardens.

 It also has nature walks on the Gold Coast Hinterland that you can enjoy.